Striving for Sustainable Fashion in the Print-on-Demand Sector

 We have explicit data that helps us update our catalog.
 We remove unasked items and products that can be impaired during printing.
 Hence, we don’t stock unnecessary products that can contribute to textile debris.

-Our printing goal is to ensure an eco-friendly process, and with the huge investment ($27 million) our partners made, we secured ultramodern printing equipment.
-Moving forward, we will still invest in the latest technologies from organizations who support sustainable fashion.
+Our printing goal is to ensure an eco-couscous process, and with the huge investment ($27 million) our partners made in securing ultramodern printing equipment.

-Our partners and we are elated to partner with Kornit who are DTG printing specialists.
+Our printing partners are elated to partner with Kornit who are DTG printing specialists.
 Kornit printers speak volume of their dedication to sustainability, as their printers use reduced energy and little or no wastewater which helps us reduce the amount of carbon in the environment.

 DTG (Direct-to-garment) printing is more eco-friendly than screen printing which is an older conventional printing method.
 Screen printing uses non-biodegradable plastisol inks and much water.
 And people use it for bulk orders which directly causes overproduction.
 Whereas, DTG printing ensures eco-friendliness by printing items only when they are ordered for.